310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 I was the idiot here.

-I wanted to act like a hero, but in the end, it was all just nothing different from a foolish parent trying to make their kids follow along with their own dreams.
+I wanted to act like a hero, but in the end, it was nothing different from a foolish parent trying to make their kids follow along with their own dreams.

 In reality, as Takamine said, we could just wear outfits of the color we like—a color that suits who we are.
 And there’s nobody else in this world who’s wanted to wear the red color more than I have, ever since childhood.